fazdevils/number-profiler/README.md

 The lambda configuration is a vanilla Java 8 lambda, with no special environment, network, or other settings.
 The handler for the lambda is `com.blackwaterpragmatic.handler.NumberProfileHandler::handleRequest`.

 ## Notes
-- The build runs a default checkstyle configuration and jacoco to verify coding standards and test coverage.
+- The build runs a default checkstyle configuration and jacoco to verify adherence to coding standards and test coverage.

 ## TODO
 - If this were a production lambda, it might be good to provide scripts to automate the build and deployment of this solution.